HusseinCopol/husseincopol/README.md

 <!-- About -->
 <div align="left">
    <h2>About me:</h2>
-   <p>I am passionate about learning the diversity of the Python technology field.
-I love creative things.
-I love to explore new technologies and learn them.
-I have interest in <b>Natural Deep Learning, Computer Vision, Generative Adversarial Network (GAN) etc.</b> I am currently working on <b>Python-Odoo v13.</b></p>
+   <p>I am Always eager to learn new technologies and techniques and improve my skills.and looking forward to collaborating and contributing to open-source projects.</b></p>
 </div>

 <br>